 “It’s really about educating the public.
 They have it in their mind that these represent wealth and strength, and that tiger bones can cure diseases.
 They aren’t, and they can’t.
 There is no scientific evidence to prove these claims,” said Hong.

 CHANGE will also invite medical doctors to live talks or virtual conferences to explain the dangers of using traditional medicines made from wild animals.
 Rather than treating illnesses, wild animals carry certain zoonotic diseases that pose risks to human health.

-But while the organization has big dreams and a fearless passion to make the Year of the Tiger people in Vietnam finally move towards saving these mighty creatures, Hong knows this barely scratches the surface of a global dilemma.
+But while the organization has big dreams and a fearless passion to make the Year of the Tiger the perfect time for people in Vietnam to finally move towards saving these mighty creatures, Hong knows this barely scratches the surface of a global dilemma.

 “But then again, we have to do something, right?
 No matter how small, no matter how seemingly irrelevant.
 I know I need to at least start,” said Hong.